-In 1903, John Charles Olmsted spent several weeks in Seattle consulting with the Board of Park Commissioners.
-The result: on October 19 of that year the Board accepted the report, “A Comprehensive System of Parks and Parkways” by the Olmsted Brothers.
+In 1903, the Olmsted Brothers firm, under the leadership of John Charles Olmsted, developed "A Comprehensive System of Parks and Parkways” for Seattle's Board of Park Commissioners.
 So began a relationship between the city and the Olmsted firm that would span 33 years, concluding with the firm’s proposals for Washington Park Arboretum.

-Today, the Friends of Seattle's Olmsted Parks, a group founded in 1983 to promote awareness, enjoyment, and care of the city's Olmsted parks and landscapes, plays a key partnership role with the city.
-The system was listed in the Washington Heritage Register in 2017, and is currently under review for nomination in the National Register of Historic Places.
+The Friends of Seattle's Olmsted Parks, a group founded in 1983 to promote awareness, enjoyment, and care of the city's Olmsted parks and landscapes, plays a key partnership role with the city.
+The system was listed in the National Register of Historic Places in 2017.